nzpei/ddwrt-usamode/README.md

 Prerequisites:
 - Modern DD-WRT Router (i.e. BCM47XX chipset, such as Asus RT-N16)
 - DD-WRT version with OpenVPN
-- Pre-configured VPN connection with StrongVPN or another provider - assumes tun device is "tun0" and that the tunnel is established on boot
+- Pre-configured VPN connection with StrongVPN or another provider - assumes tun device is "tun0" and that the tunnel is established on boot, set up and working on the router per the provider's instructions
 - JFFS support on the router

 Install Guide: